Nicarao people: Legacy

 Despite their massive decrease in population and the loss of their native language in the aftermath of Spanish conquest, the Nicarao, and their culture, are still an integral part of Nicaraguan identity as they formed the ethnic foundation of the country.
 Most western Nicaraguans have Nahua ancestry, as proven through DNA analysis.
 Towns, lakes, islands, and volcanoes bear their place names.
 The etymology of the country's name derives from their native language.
 Nicaraguan Spanish has been heavily influenced by their native language.
-Nicaraguan cuisine such as the nacatamal and indio viejo both of which originated from the Nicarao have also cemented itself in the Nahua legacy of Nicaragua.
+Nicaraguan foods such as the nacatamal and indio viejo, both of which originated among the Nicarao, have also cemented itself in the Nahua legacy of Nicaragua.

+In 2023, the television series Star Trek: Prodigy confirmed the character Commander Chakotay was descended from the Nicarao people of Ometepe.
+His full ancestry was previously left unspecified in the series Star Trek: Voyager.